A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 Oral contraceptives are noted to prevent epithelial ovarian and endometrial carcinoma.
 Studies have noted an approximate 40% reduced risk of malignant and borderline ovarian epithelial cancer.
 This protection appears to last for at least 15 years following discontinuation of use and increases with duration of use.
 This protection has not been studied with low-dose oral contraceptives or in women with genetic ovarian cancer syndromes.
 Use of oral contraceptives is associated with a 50% reduction of risk of endometrial adenocarcinoma.
 Protection appears to persist for at least 15 years following discontinuation of use.

 Adverse effects include nausea, breast tenderness, breakthrough bleeding, amenorrhea, and headaches.
 Oral contraceptives do not provide protection from STDs.
 Daily administration is necessary, and inconsistent use may increase the failure rate.
 A few months of delay of normal ovulatory cycles may occur after discontinuation of oral contraceptives.
 Women who continue to have amenorrhea after a discontinuation period of 6 months require a full evaluation.
+Women with certain conditions such as seizure disorder may be taking cytochrome-p450 inducers that could decrease the effectiveness of a combined oral contraceptive method.

 Metabolic effects and safety